thegeekyb0y/sklearn-cheat/README.md

 ```

+### SVC
-- **SVC**: Support Vector Classifier that finds the optimal hyperplane that maximizes the margin between different classes.
+Support Vector Classifier that finds the optimal hyperplane that maximizes the margin between different classes.
 It works well for both linear and non-linear data.
 ```python
 from sklearn.svm import SVC
 from sklearn.model_selection import train_test_split